-() During September 2019 OIH sold the entire shares owned by the Group in Riza Capital to an external party for a consideration of US\$ 13,323 thousand.
+() During September 2019 OIH sold the entire shares owned by the Group in Riza Capital to an external party for a consideration of US\$ 13,323 thousand as well as interest with amount US\$,423 thousand.
 The transaction was structured such that the purchaser pays the consideration in six equal instalments starting from the date of sale and ending in February 2022.
 However, up to October 2022, the purchaser only paid the first two instalments dated September 2019 and February 2020 with a total amount of US\$ 4,442 thousand and US\$107 thousand of the third instalment, which was due in August 2020.
-At the date of authorization of these consolidated financial statements, no further instalment was paid by the purchaser Therefore, after considering all facts and circumstances, the Group estimated an ECL of US\$ 4,581 on this asset.
-Dring 2021 there is an additional impairment with an amount of US\$ 5,527 as the following: -
+Therefore, after considering all facts and circumstances, the Group estimated an ECL of US\$ 9,163 on this asset as the following: -